victoria-kaloudis/victoria-kaloudis.github.io/README.md

 ### Refinement Plan and Code Review
+As I reviewed the artifacts from my computer science program, one project stood out above the rest.
+Early in the program, I was tasked with creating pseudocode for a pet company’s check-in and check-out process.
+That foundational assignment inspired me to take the project further by developing a mobile application using Android Studio.
+Having previously built an inventory app in Android Studio for another course—and thoroughly enjoying the experience—I saw an opportunity to merge that interest with the skills I had developed throughout the program.
+A quote by Steve Jobs resonated with me during this process: “The only way to do great work is to love what you do.”
+I genuinely enjoyed bringing this project to life.
+By combining my knowledge of Java, software engineering principles, data structures and algorithms, and database management, I transformed the original pseudocode into a functional mobile app.
+This hands-on experience allowed me to apply classroom concepts in a meaningful way and significantly improve the original artifact.
+As graduation approaches, I look forward to continuing this project, refining its features, and exploring its full potential—turning an academic assignment into something real and impactful.

 Here is the link to view my code review of the original artifact: https://youtu.be/_hBfjDUGDWY

 ### Artifacts

-When reviewing artifacts from my computer science program, one stood out the most to me.
-When I started the program, I had to create pseudocode to help a pet company with a check in and check out process.
-Using the pseudocode from this class, I thought it would be a great idea to develop a mobile application utilizing Android Studio.
-I enjoyed using Android Studio to create an inventory application for a different class and believed it would be enjoyable and also show skills that I have developed in my computer science degree career.
-A quote by Steve Jobs comes to mind, "The only way to do great work is to love what you do."
-By combining my enjoyment of utilizing Android Studio with my knowledge of Java script, I could develop the application to the pseudocode.
-By developing the application from scratch, I was able to enhance the software design and engineering by creating the mobile application.
-The artifact was improved as I turned pseudocode into code.
-By utilizing my knowledge in software engineering and development, algorithms and structures, and databases, I was able to create the start of something new.
-As my graduation day approaches, I hope to continue to work on this project and enhance it as I have from pseudocode.
+The following artifacts representi my growth in the Computer Science program at SNHU.
+The artifacts demonstrate enhancements in the following categories: Software Design and Engineering, Algorithms and Data Structures, and Databases.

 #### Original Artifact
 [Original Pseudocode IT-145 Artifact](Original_Artifact_Pseudocode.docx "Original Artifact Pseudocode")

-This project had me write pseudocode that lays out a plan for the pet check in method.
-Based on the pseudocode I wrote, I then created a flowchart for the Pet Check In method.
-The flowchart helps my team communicate how we are planning to develop the software for our client.
-The flowchart includes start and end points, appropriate decision branching, and alignment with the Pet Check In process pseudocode.
+This project involved designing the logic for a Pet Check-In method by first developing detailed pseudocode to outline the workflow.
+Based on that pseudocode, I created a corresponding flowchart to visually represent the process.
+The flowchart serves as a communication tool for my team, helping us align on how we plan to develop the software for our client.
+It includes clearly defined start and end points, logical decision branches, and full alignment with the original pseudocode, ensuring consistency and clarity throughout the development process.

 <div style="text-align: center;">
     <img src="Images/Original Artifact/Pseudocode Pet Check In.jpg" width="300px" title="Pet Check In Pseudocode Screenshot" />&nbsp;&nbsp;&nbsp;